theholygrail-ai/ScopeGenApp/README.md

 * `POST /slides/generate` body `{ fullSow: "markdown" }` → returns an array of slide objects with `id` and `currentHtml`.
 * `POST /slides/:id/edit` body `{ instruction: "Add teal header" }` → updates the slide and returns it.
+* `GET /slides/:id` → returns a single slide with its version and chat history.
 * `GET /slides/:id/versions` → lists prior versions of the slide HTML.
 * `POST /slides/:id/revert` body `{ versionIndex: 0 }` → restores a previous version.